Internet censorship in South Korea: Criticism

 The 2009 modification of the copyright law of South Korea introducing the three strikes policy has generated criticism, including regarding Internet freedoms and censorship.
 Tens of thousands of Korean Internet users have been disconnected from the Internet after not three, but one strike.

 On September 6, 2011, the Electronic Frontier Foundation criticized the Korea Communications Standards Commission for proposing censorship and restriction on the blog of an Internet free speech activist, Dr. Gyeong-sin Park.
 The United Nations Human Rights Council's Special Rapporteur on Freedom of Expression warned South Korea's government about its censorship, noting among other things that South Korea's defamation laws are often used to punish statements "that are true and are in the public interest".

 Korean officials' rhetoric about censored material, including that it is "subversive", "illegal", "harmful" or related to "pornography and nudity", has been noted as similar to that of their Chinese counterparts.
 Critics also say that the government takes prohibitions on profanity as "a convenient excuse to silence critics" and chill speech.

 South Korean conservative media outlets loyal to the Lee Myung-bak government are accused of advocating further Internet censorship, because the Internet is the main source of information for progressive South Korean youths.

+About blocking porn-sites, some argue in South Korea that blocking porn-sites is inevitable, as most countries lack an adult verification system unlike South Korea.
+However, the United Kingdom's Online Safety Act 2023 refutes this.
+The United Kingdom has a policy of blocking porn sites by default, but only allows those who pass age verification to have their access lifted.
+Even this met with strong opposition from civil society of the United Kingdom.
+In contrast, South Korea is enforcing a blanket blocking policy, which is violating the sexual freedom of adults.
+This is why criticism is being raised that it is a similar idea to the "Confucian Taliban" (유교 탈레반, Yugyo talleban).